Time of the Great Dying

-- Tribe gathered their arms and went back into war with the Gods over the loss of the Chariots.
+- The tribe gathered their arms and went back into war with the Gods over the loss of the Chariots.

 A final tribal member arrived saying that death was imminent for all of us at the lake, that we needed to go with them to the mountains to survive.
 Then the sky dragons began tearing through the sky.
 The explosions made the war between the Gods and Counter Gods seem like warring insects.
 The Earth began to give a frightful cry.
 A blanket was pulled over the sky, locking away the blue for perhaps future generations.
 It was replaced by a low dark and heavy cloud.
 The temperature fell rapidly.

 The mountains seemed to melt away, the white glacier caps smashing and breaking.

 Nothing looked the same when the waters were done.